 - Verification of Subject Matter Competency – Individuals may satisfy the subject matter competency requirement by completing one of the following methods:

 - California Subject Examination for Teachers (CSET) - Successful passing of all the subtests specific to your credential objective

-- Holding a Bachelors's or higher in an approved major - contact firstname.lastname@example.org to verify if your degree is approved to meet the subject matter requirement.
+- Holding a Bachelors's or higher in an approved major - Find current approved majors HERE.

 - Coursework - This option is not yet available per the CTC.
 Our site will be updated with processes as soon as we are able to process coursework evaluations.